 Special to Iredell Free News

-The City of Statesville has released its 2019 Water Quality Report and the results show the city’s drinking water meets or exceeds every health standard developed by both the U.S. Environmental Protection Agency (EPA) and the North Carolina Department of Environment and Natural Resources (DENR).
+The City of Statesville has released its 2020 Water Quality Report, which shows the city’s drinking water meets or exceeds every health standard developed by both the U.S. Environmental Protection Agency (EPA) and the N.C.
+Department of Environment and Natural Resources (DENR).

 The report gives the background on Statesville’s water system, explains the testing and many of the terms used in the information, and provides a variety of useful charts.